jpbast/jpbast/README.md

 ### About me

-:man_student: I'm a Computer Engineering graduated at Universidade Federal de Pelotas (UFPel).
+:man_student: Bachelor in Computer Engineering graduated at Universidade Federal de Pelotas (UFPel).

-:eyes: I'm interested in frontend and backend development and my studies are focused on web development at this moment.
+:eyes: Interested in frontend and backend development focusing mostly in React and its related technologies.